abelyo252/Donut_Renderer/README.md

 # Donut_Renderer: 3D Illusion Interaction

 This is a Python program that generates an animated donut using the Pygame library.
 The donut rotates and creates an illusion of a 3D shape.
-Each frame of the animation is displayed on the screen using characters and colors.T he spinning “donuts” ASCII renderer .
+Each frame of the animation is displayed on the screen using characters and colors.The spinning “donuts” ASCII renderer .
 The “pixels” are ASCII characters .,-~:;=!*#$@ that accounts for the illumination value of the surface.

 <p align="center"> <img src="https://github.com/abelyo252/Donut_Renderer/blob/main/donut-animation.gif"> </p>